Abibubble/Abibubble/README.md

 [Here is a link to the final project](https://abibubble.github.io/rodan)

-An ecommerce site built for Rodan Sourcing, designed to be fully accessible, and responsive on a wide range of devices, whilst also being easy to navigate through.
+An ecommerce site built for Catermerch, designed to be fully accessible, and responsive on a wide range of devices, whilst also being easy to navigate through.
 It is a rustic styled site, with a clean and straightforward look.

 ![Final project image home page](assets/docs/finalpage.png)